 We have a glass fish, we named Martha Tisbury, that we watched being blown from beginning to end.
 Truthfully, we walked away after watching the creation of our fish, but somehow Santa Claus managed to put it under our tree!
 Christmas magic!

 If you love old-school general stores, a stop at Alley’s General Store in West Tisbury is a must.
 So much fun.
+And, right next door you’ll find 7A.
+It’s a local favorite for breakfast, sandwiches and cookies!

 Our favorite beaches in West Tisbury are Lambert’s Cove and Long Point Wildlife Refuge which boasts a beautiful long stretch of white sand beach.